TJ Versicherungsmakler GmbH (TJV GmbH) was founded in 2022 and is based in Hamburg, Germany.

 Within an agreed framework, the insurance can also include the claimant’s own costs, particularly own disbursements, such as expert costs or court/tribunal fees.

-This form insurance was developed in the UK and is known as “After the Event“ (ATE) and is distinguishable from legal protection insurance that at is purchased by businesses and individuals before a claim has arisen.
+This form of insurance was developed in the UK and is known as “After the Event“ (ATE) and is distinguishable from legal protection insurance that at is purchased by businesses and individuals before a claim has arisen.
 The insured risk is the outcome of the dispute, not that a dispute might arise.

 Contingent premium payment